RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-06-08-Trust-but-Verify.md

 ### Something Went Wrong

-There are a number of ways to handle these out of bounds scenarios:
+There are a number of ways to handle these scenarios:

 * Error handling.
 [References](https://www.penflip.com/powershellorg/the-big-book-of-powershell-error-handling) [abound](http://learn-powershell.net/2015/04/04/a-look-at-trycatch-in-powershell/).
 Long story short, get very familiar with [Try/Catch and Try/Catch/Finally](https://technet.microsoft.com/en-us/library/hh847793.aspx).
 Consider whether you should stop the entire function/script, 'continue' to the next item in a loop, or simply log the error and keep on going.
 * Logging.
 There are [many](https://gallery.technet.microsoft.com/scriptcenter/PSLog-Send-messages-to-a-db389927) ways to [skin a cat](https://gallery.technet.microsoft.com/scriptcenter/Enhanced-Script-Logging-27615f85), including writing your own logging module.
 Logging unexpected scenarios and details on the operating environment when they occur can come in quite handy.